-Questionnaires were issued out to 200 respondents from which data was obtained on the roles of learning resources, effective ways of improving learners' ability and resources and the impact of appropriate resources and performance of learners in Lwengo district.
-These questionnaires were issued out to both female and male students and also to, the head teachers and teachers in and within Kiseka subcounty Lwengo district.
+Questionnaires were issued out to 200 respondents from which data was obtained on the roles of learning resources and English language ability, effective ways of improving learners' English ability and resources and the impact of appropriate resources and performance of learners in Kawempe division-Kampala district.

+These questionnaires were issued out to both female and male students and also to, the head teachers and teachers of English within Kawempe division-Kampala district.